figure0/sublime-plugin/README.md

 ## Our AI provides explanation behind found bugs

-In order to show detailed explanation why something was flagged as bug we introduced a new AI technique called Ontology.
-With Ontology, we’ve integrated the capability to present logical conclusions within the DeepCode engine.
+In order to show the detailed explanation of a potential bug, we introduced a new AI technique called _Ontology_.
+With Ontology, we’ve integrated the capability to present logical argumentation used by the DeepCode engine.

 ## Supported languages